GateNLP/wpextract/docs/advanced/multilingual.md

 Using the `self.root_el` attribute, the languages should be found and added to the dataset.

 Be careful to avoid:

-- Adding the current language
+- Adding the current language as a translation
 - Adding languages which are listed but don't have translations

 ??? example "Example `extract` implementation"